Art & CultureArt & Culture

 Where: Palazzo dei Musei – Largo Porta Sant’Agostino, 337 | Modena

-The Museum Palace also hosts the Estense Lapidary collection, on Francis IV Duke of Modena’s firm request: with 329 sculptures, dating back from the Roman up to the Medieval and Renaissance age, it outlines the history of the city.
+The Museum Palace also hosts the Estense Lapidary collection, strongly desired by Duke Francis IV of Austria-Este (1828).
+The museum outlines the history of the city with the help of 329 sculptures, dating back from the Roman up to the Medieval and Renaissance age

 Terramara of Montale